 Practice Doctoral Supervisory Committees

 The appointment of a practice doctoral supervisory committee indicates that the Graduate Faculty in the student’s field finds his/her background and achievement a sufficient basis for progression in the doctoral program.
 A practice doctorate involves extensive coursework and a culminating project/capstone that is in lieu of a traditional PhD dissertation.
-This project/capstone is not filed with the Graduate School.
+The nature of this project/capstone may be specific to each program (e.g., project, practicum, portfolio, applied dissertation, clinical work, etc.).
+The project/capstone is not filed with the Graduate School.

 The practice doctoral supervisory committee should be established as soon as possible during the student’s training.
 The Graduate Program Coordinator initiates the appointment of the committee after consultation with appropriate Graduate Faculty members in the student’s field and with the student.
 The Graduate Program Coordinator recommends members of the supervisory committee to the Dean of The Graduate School by entering this information into MyGrad Program.